CS-Swansea/cs-swansea.github.io/monday-reading-group.md

 categories: [reading-group]
 ---

 The research group is proud to announce the revival of the "monday reading group".
-The aim of the group is to meet once a week and to each take 5-10 minutes to discuss an interesting paper they've recently read.
+The aim of the group is to meet once a week and to each take 5-10 minutes to discuss an interesting paper we've recently read.

 ## What topics should papers be on?